-On one hand, recent methods~\cite{kulkarni2023nifty,jiang2022chairs,hassan_samp_2021,starke2019neural,zhang2022couch,wu2022saga,taheri2021goal,Pi_2023_ICCV} can synthesize realistic human motions for HOIs for \textit{static} objects only.
-They usually synthesize the motion in the last mile of interaction, \ie the motion between the given starting human pose and the final interaction pose, and overlook the movement of the objects when the human is interacting with them.
-On the other hand, existing methods for motion generation with dynamic objects do not adequately reflect the real-world complexity.
-For instance, they focus on grasping small objects~\cite{ghosh2023imos}, provide the object motion as conditioning~\cite{li2023object}, predict deterministic interactions between the human and the same object without the diversity~\cite{xu2023interdiff,razali2023action}, consider only a small set of interactions (\eg sit/lift~\cite{kulkarni2023nifty}, sit/lie down~\cite{hassan_samp_2021}, sit~\cite{jiang2022chairs,zhang2022couch,Pi_2023_ICCV}, grasp~\cite{wu2022saga,taheri2021goal}), or investigate a single type of object (\eg chair~\cite{jiang2022chairs,zhang2022couch}).
+Current methods cannot fully handle all the challenges.
+On one hand, recent methods~\citep{kulkarni2023nifty,jiang2022chairs,hassan_samp_2021,starke2019neural,zhang2022couch,wu2022saga,taheri2021goal,Pi_2023_ICCV} can synthesize realistic human motions for HOIs for \textit{static} objects only.
+They usually synthesize the motion in the last mile of interaction, \ie, the motion between the given starting human pose and the final interaction pose, and overlook the movement of the objects when the human is interacting with them.
+On the other hand, existing methods for motion generation with dynamic objects do not adequately reflect real-world complexity.
+For instance, they focus on grasping small objects~\citep{ghosh2023imos}, provide the object motion as conditioning~\citep{li2023object}, predict deterministic interactions between the human and the same object without the diversity~\citep{xu2023interdiff,razali2023action}, consider only a small set of interactions (\eg., sit/lift~\citep{kulkarni2023nifty}, sit/lie down~\citep{hassan_samp_2021}, sit~\citep{jiang2022chairs,zhang2022couch,Pi_2023_ICCV}, grasp~\citep{wu2022saga,taheri2021goal}), or investigate a single type of object (\eg., chair~\citep{jiang2022chairs,zhang2022couch}).